 What Is a Charge-Off?

-A charge-off typically occurs when you’re significantly behind on your debt payments.
-Over the first several months, a lender may try to collect.
+A charge-off typically occurs when the borrower is significantly behind on debt payments.
+Over the first several months, a lender or debt collector may try to collect.
 But once it realizes it’s unlikely you’ll pay, it writes off the debt as an expense in its profit-and-loss statement.

 Additionally, the creditor will close your account and report it as a charged-off account to the three major credit bureaus.

-While one or even a few missed payments will damage your credit score, a charge-off indicates that you’ve completely failed to repay the debt as agreed.
+While one or even a few missed or late payments will damage your credit score, a charge-off indicates that you’ve completely failed to repay the debt as agreed.
 When you apply for credit in the future, lenders will see this and may decline your application.
-Even if they accept, you’ll likely end up with a high interest rate and potentially a security deposit or higher fees.
+Even if they accept, you’ll likely have a high interest rate and potentially a security deposit or higher fees.

 But this whole process is just for accounting purposes.
-It doesn’t mean the lender will stop trying to collect.
+It doesn’t mean the original creditor will stop trying to collect from a borrower.
 In fact, it may turn up the dial in its approach or even hire outside help.

 Another thing to note is that charge-offs can also occur with bank accounts.
 If you’ve overdrawn your account and never make good on the negative balance, the bank may take these same steps.